-- Exploring new opportunities grants
+- · Exploring new opportunities grants

 - Company expansion grants

-- Productivity improvement fund
+- · Productivity improvement fund

-- Research and Development Projects
+- · Research and Development Projects

-- ► Research Technology & Innovation (RTI) Scheme
+- Research Technology & Innovation (RTI) Scheme

-Other sources of finance:
+· Other sources of finance:

 - Banks

-- Building Society
+- · Building Societies

-- Credit Union
+- · Credit Unions

-- Local Development Companies

 - Private Investors

-- Business Angels
+- · Business Angels

-- Microfinance Ireland

-19. How do I apply for grants?
+How do I apply for grants?

-For individuals looking to establish a new business or expand a small existing business, the first step is to contact Local Enterprise office Mayo at [094] 9047555 seeking to discuss their project (in confidence) with a business advisor.
-They will then talk you through the application process.
-Following that, a completed application form with supplementary information will be requested.
-Details on the eligibility criteria are available at www.localenterprise.ie/mayo.
+For individuals looking to establish a new business or expand a small existing business the first step is to contact Local Enterprise Office Donegal at 0749160735 or info@leo.donegalcoco.ie seeking to discuss their project (in confidence) with a staff member.

+Following that, a completed application form with supplementary information will be required to process your application.